 Even though the language of the Gun Control Act is straightforward, the changing sentiment around cannabis and its emerging legality has made enforcing it all but impossible.

-The law was originally meant to enhance sentences for criminal drug dealers carrying firearms.
+The law was initially meant to enhance criminal drug dealers carrying firearms sentences.
 But now, as an example, armed security guards are often required to protect dispensaries to ensure safety and supervise cannabis transportation and purchases.
 By being in the presence of cannabis, these people are violating the law merely for working in a dispensary.
-Yet, many states don’t enforce the law to protect their cannabis industries.
+Yet, many states don’t enforce laws to protect their cannabis industries.

-Additionally, the ATF will technically permit medical cannabis patients to have a gun in their house if their spouse does not consume cannabis.
+Additionally, the ATF will technically permit medical cannabis patients to have guns in their houses if their spouses do not consume cannabis.
 The spouse must keep the weapon locked away to ensure the medical marijuana cardholder cannot access it.

-The law gets even more confusing if you apply for an MMJ and already own a gun.
-You cannot purchase more firearms, but there’s no existing guidance on what to do with your gun…and relinquishing it could open the door to potential prosecution against you.
+The law gets even more confusing if you apply for an MMJ and own a gun.
+You cannot purchase more firearms, but there’s no existing guidance on what to do with your gun — and relinquishing it could open the door to potential prosecution against you.

 The Bottom Line on Whether You Can Own a Gun with an MMJ Card

-Ultimately, this all means one thing for patients: for now, you must choose between your medical marijuana card or your second amendment rights.
-Anyone determined enough to own a gun and use cannabis despite the law will probably find a way to do so, but it’s a dangerous game to play.
+Ultimately, this all means one thing for patients: you must now choose between your medical marijuana card or your second amendment rights.
+Despite the law, anyone determined enough to own a gun and use cannabis will probably find a way to do so, but it’s a dangerous game.

-In the future, we hope new legislation is introduced that will allow medical marijuana patients to access this life-changing medicine and enjoy their second amendment rights.
+In the future, we hope new legislation will allow medical marijuana patients to access this life-changing medicine and enjoy their rights.